 After the Society obtained the old school house in 1991, work began on the building and plans were drafted for its first displays.
 A grant made possible through the Colorado Endowment for the Humanities funded the first permanent exhibit Window to the Past, Door to the Future, which was unveiled in June of 1993 during the official opening ceremonies of the Elbert County Museum.

-Today, 60 years later, the resolve of the Elbert County Historical Society remains intact and centered on preserving the county’s history for future generations.
+Today, more than 60 years later, the resolve of the Elbert County Historical Society remains intact and centered on preserving the county’s history for future generations.

 The Elbert County Museum was originally built as the Kiowa High School during an era when one room school districts were consolidating to form larger ones.
 Kiowa Consolidated School District C2 is believed to have been one of the first in the county to begin consolidation, starting in 1920.